 My primary issue with One Click was its format.
 The structure was incredibly ambiguous with a timeline that was all over the place.
 Each time a new event was introduced, I was at a complete loss for when in Amazon’s history it belonged.
 One chapter described the entire ordeal of Bezos’s “one click” patent, while the next jumped back in time for an entirely unrelated event, followed up by a chapter presenting a (chronological) run-through of Amazon’s development (which included repeat information from the previous two chapters!).
 If not in an audiobook format, perhaps I could’ve flipped back to find relevant years and dates, but a book shouldn’t waste your time like that.

 A smaller pet peeve was this book’s tone of voice.
 The very first chapter began by pointing out flaws in Bezos’s character, establishing a negative slant for the rest of the book.
 Even when Brandt stated something positive about the company or Bezos’s strategies later on, I constantly felt like I was waiting for the other shoe to drop.
 The author certainly remained consistent, but I would have prefered something more neutral (if not positive).
 This just personally wasn’t a style I was looking for.

 Overall, I found the subject matter interesting, thus the extra half a star, but the flaws of this specific book left me disappointed.
-As a (relatively) brief summary of Bezos’s life and Amazon’s evolution, this worked, but I would find a different book for more detail (with a less frustrating content structure).
+As a (relatively) brief summary of Bezos’s life and Amazon’s evolution, One Click worked, but I would find a different book for more detail (with a less frustrating content structure).